-An advocate for living composers and contemporary works, Ms. Loutsion has also given performances of Witch 3 in Krausas' The Mortal Thoughts of Lady Macbeth with Vera Ikon Productions, Alma Winemiller in Hoiby's Summer and Smoke with USC Thornton Opera, the premier of Shankler's Sharp for soprano and chamber orchestra.
-She can be heard as the soprano soloist on the soundtrack of Lucir Y Sombra.
+Ms. Loutsion’s recent concert engagements have included the soprano solo in Beethoven's Symphony No. 9 with the Erie Philharmonic and as a guest artist with the Ithaca College Orchestra; a concert of Puccini excerpts at the Sanibel Music Festival; and soprano solos in Grieg's Peer Gynt and Mahler's Symphony #4 at the Aspen Music Festival.
+An advocate for living composers and contemporary works, Ms. Loutsion has given performances of Witch 3 in Veronika Krausas' The Mortal Thoughts of Lady Macbeth with Vera Ikon Productions, premiered Issac Shankler's Sharp for soprano and chamber orchestra.
+She can be heard as the female vocal soloist on the soundtrack of the film Lucir Y Sombra.

-Ms. Loutsion was a winner of both the Metropolitan National Council District Auditions and Long Beach Mozart Competition, as well as a finalist in the Fritz and Lavinia Jensen Foundation Competition and a semi-finalist in the Annapolis Opera Vocal Competition.
-She is the recipient of the Santa Fe Opera Anna Case MacKay Award, Shoshana Foundation Richard F. Gold Career Grant, the Central City Opera John Moriarty Award, and the Aspen Music Festival New Horizon Fellowship.
-She holds a Master of Music in Vocal Arts from the University of Southern California and a Bachelor of Music in Vocal Performance from Ithaca College.
+Ms. Loutsion was a winner of the Metropolitan National Council District Auditions and Long Beach Mozart Competition, as well as a finalist in the Fritz and Lavinia Jensen Foundation Competition and a national finalist in the New York Lyric Opera Competition.
+She is the recipient of the Santa Fe Opera Anna Case MacKay Award, the Shoshana Foundation's Richard F. Gold Career Grant, the Central City Opera John Moriarty Award, and the Aspen Music Festival New Horizon Fellowship.
+She holds degrees in vocal performance from the University of Southern California and Ithaca College.

 Photo by Emily Allen